No items found.

 Reduced healthcare costs

-By addressing social determinants of health and promoting preventative measures, social work interventions can help reduce overall healthcare costs.
+By addressing social determinants of health and promoting preventative measures, these interventions can help reduce overall healthcare costs.
 Effective discharge planning can also minimize hospital readmissions, contributing to cost savings.

 Factors that can hinder Social Work Interventions

-While social work interventions offer many benefits, many contributing factors can hinder their effectiveness.
+While these interventions offer many positive and potential solutions with many benefits, many contributing factors can hinder their effectiveness.
 Understanding these challenges is crucial for optimizing the impact of the social work intervention models and workers within the healthcare system.
 Here are some key factors to consider:

 Limited resources